Luminosity Gaming: Counter-Strike: Global Offensive

+On July 1, 2026, Luminosity returned to Counter-Strike for their first roster in Counter-Strike 2, this time signing all but one player from the European team Monte as well as Brazilian Lucas "lux" Meneghini from Legacy.

 Super Smash Bros.

 In October 8, 2016, Luminosity Gaming signed their first Super Smash Bros. for 3DS and Wii U representative being the Japanese Mewtwo player Abadango.
 Shortly after, they signed their first Super Smash Bros.
 Melee player being European Fox main Ice.
 Both players left shortly before the start of 2018 ending their Smash Division.
 This was until Melee player Ginger was signed in February 2021.

 In October 9, 2022, they announced Enrique Hernández ("Maister") as their first Super Smash Bros.
 Ultimate player.
 The following year on March 23, 2023, they announced they had signed two more Ultimate players, being Gavin Dempsey ("Tweek") and Leonardo López ("MkLeo").
 In May 2024, they announced that they had signed the Smash Ultimate player and content creator Tyler Martins ("Marss").
 The following month, Luminosity announced they would be returning to the Melee scene, by signing Miles Foster ("Soonsay") and Justin Hallett ("Wizzrobe") as players.